Lumi-supercomputer/lumi-userguide/docs/storage/object/index.md

 </figure>

 - **Buckets**: Containers used to store one or more objects.
-  Object storage use a flat structure with only one level which means that buckets cannot contain other buckets.
+  Object storage uses a flat structure with only one level which means that buckets cannot contain other buckets.
 - **Objects**: Any type of data.
 An object is stored in a bucket.
 - **Metadata**: Both buckets and objects have metadata specific to them.
 The metadata of a bucket specifies e.g. the access rights to the bucket.
 While traditional